wyntau/koa-validator/README.md

         }

 ### Note
-If you will use `checkBody` or `assertBody`, you should use one bodyparse middleware before validator.
+If you will use `checkBody` or `assertBody` or `sanitizeBody`, you should use one bodyparse middleware before validator.

 ### Test